Unified Multi-Modal Interactive & Reactive 3D Motion Generation via Rectified Flow: Results

 \subsection{Qualitative Evaluation}

 Fig. \ref{fig:results} shows a Qualitative Comparison for two samples from MDD Dataset.
 While samples generated from both text and music condition-based InterGen and DualFlow models follow the text prompt, the motion quality of InterGen has reduced motion quality as circled, where the hands are flipping and the distance is increased.
 We also conduct a user study to qualitatively evaluate the motion sequences generated by our DualFlow framework in comparison with baseline methods on both tasks from the MDD dataset (details in Appendix).
 As shown in Fig.\ref{fig:user}, DualFlow outperforms the baseline methods across most comparisons, demonstrating superior alignment with both text and music, as well as high-quality motion generation.
-Figure \ref{fig:steps} illustrate how DualFlow model generates a 10 second long, 30 FPS, two person motion sequence with low FID within 200 steps.
-Meanwhile InterGen with diffusion requires upto 500 steps to achieve similar performance.
-This efficient inference allows rectified flow based models with faster sampling and reduced latency.